Danzsv/Danzsv/README.md

 - 📫 How to reach me **danzsv94@gmail.com**

-- ⚡ Fun fact :- Pets and Videogaames are the reasons to live.
+- ⚡ Fun fact :- Pets and Videogames are the reasons to live.

 - 🚀 I did the bootcamp of fullstack developer in HENRY, an intensive course of more than 700 hours where I learned various technologies such as: